apertureless/vue-chartjs/docs/README.md

 ![Bubble](assets/bubble.png)

-## Webpack & Bundling tools
-There are now two version the main entry point is `src/index.js` which is the ES6 source, unbundled.
+## Webpack, Browserify and dist files.

-If you're using webpack it is recommended to use this one.
-Because the bundled umd version has vue.js and chart.js bundled into it.
+If you use `import VueCharts from 'vue-chartjs'` you will mostly import the UMD build of vue-chart.js This is because of compatibility reasons.
+This approach however has a downside: vue.js and chart.js are bundled into the file.
+And you end up with two vue instances.

+If you're using webpack 2 or rollup however, it will automatically import the transpiled ES sources.
-However if you have problems o you can import the dist file
+If you know what you're doing you can import directly from the transpiled es sources:

 ```
-import VueCharts from 'vue-chartjs/dist/vue-chartjs'
-// or
-import { Line } from 'vue-chartjs/dist/vue-chartjs'
+import { Line } from 'vue-chartjs/es'
 ```

-Or you can set an alias.

 ### Browserify